gwmichael/gwmichael/README.md

 My primary interests are in operating systems, TCP/IP networking, all things information security (cryptography, cyber security, etc) and more recently, quantum computing!
 I only joined GitHub in 2024, but I have been programming since 2016.

-As of October 2025, I am currently focused on:
+As of December 2025, I am currently focused on:
 - 🛣️ Completing my Cyber Security Year in Industry at National Highways
-- ⚛️ Developing Volq, a programming language for simulating quantum computing algorithms
+- 📚 Obtaining Microsoft AZ-900 Azure Fundamentals & SC-900 Security, Compliance, and Identity Fundamentals

+I also spend a lot of time developing my interpreted programming language called Volq, which is easy to use to simulate quantum computing algorithms.
+Although I've put that on pause for the moment to focus on studying for certificates!

 While I'm less active on GitHub right now, I still have plenty of ideas I'm looking forward to putting into code in the future!